dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 # Playing with scenarios

-After you enter Application Insights instrumentation key, CLI sends it to every microservice and to API gateway, awaits for ready message from all of them, then (if ok) displays the following menu:
+After you enter Application Insights instrumentation key CLI sends it to every microservice and to API gateway, awaits for ready message from all of them, then (if ok) displays the following menu:

 ```
 Which scenario should we test with API gateway?: